aburiad/Loadify-Preloader-wp-plugin/readme.txt

 == Description ==

-**Ws-Preloader** is a simple and lightweight WordPress plugin that adds a customizable preloader to your website.
+**Loadify-Preloader** is a simple and lightweight WordPress plugin that adds a customizable preloader to your website.
 Preloaders provide a user-friendly experience by showing a loading screen while your website's content is loading.
 You can customize the appearance, select a preset image , and control where the preloader displays on your website (homepage, specific pages, posts, etc.).

 **Key Features**:
 - Enable/disable preloader with a single click